gabrielanyosa1/ETLNewsletters/README.md

      ```
       - Ensure MongoDB is accessible by configuring your `.env` file or setting the `MONGODB_URI` environment variable.
    - Configure MongoDB connection (supports local or cloud)
+   - Create a (`filter_senders.json`) with the desired sender email addresses to fetch emails from.

 3. **System Requirements**:
    - Python 3.12+